CMS modified NCD 101 governing thyroid testing coverage policy, effective March 7, 2026. Here's what billing teams need to know.

 Impact Level Medium

-Specialties Affected Endocrinology, Primary Care, Internal Medicine, Oncology, Psychiatry, Cardiology, Clinical Laboratory
+Specialties Affected Endocrinology, Internal Medicine, Primary Care, Nephrology, Psychiatry, Cardiology, OB-GYN, Dermatology, Ophthalmology, Clinical Laboratory

-Key Action Audit your thyroid testing frequency and documentation against the two-per-year limit for clinically stable patients before March 7, 2026
+Key Action Audit your thyroid testing billing frequency against the two-times-per-year limit for stable patients before submitting claims after March 7, 2026

 CMS Thyroid Testing Coverage Criteria and Medical Necessity Requirements 2026

 NCD 101 is the National Coverage Determination governing Medicare coverage of thyroid function studies.
-CMS uses this coverage policy to define when thyroid testing is medically necessary—and when it isn't.
+CMS uses this coverage policy to define when thyroid testing is reasonable and necessary — and when it isn't.

 #Covered Indication